• About Connective

 • Test your ghost buttons for visibility and, more importantly, that they work on both desktop and mobile devices

-4. Ensure Mobile Friendliness
+4. Ensure mobile friendliness

 Mobile devices account for about half of internet traffic worldwide.
 In the first three months of 2024, smartphones generated 54.8% of global web traffic alone!
 Therefore, when you build your website, you should make both a desktop and mobile version to ensure you reach your audience where they browse.